ml-jku/cloob/index.md

 Compared to CLIP, CLOOB increases the uniformity while preserving the alignment by introducing two new components:

-- First CLOOB utilizes modern Hopfield networks to steadily extract more covariance structure during learning.
+- CLOOB utilizes **modern Hopfield networks** to extract more covariance structure during learning.
 CLOOB substitutes the embeddings of the input sample by embeddings that are retrieved from a modern Hopfield network storing reference samples.
+Therefore CLOOB solves CLIP's problem of insufficiently extracting feature co-occurences and covariance structure in the original multi-modal data.

-- Second, CLOOB uses InfoLOOB as objective to avoid the saturation of CLIP's InfoNCE objective.
+- CLOOB uses **InfoLOOB** as objective to avoid the saturation of the InfoNCE objective used in CLIP.
-Avoiding saturation leads to more uniformity in the embeddings on the hypersphere.
+Modern Hopfield networks exacerbate the saturation problem of the InfoNCE objective caused by the increased similarity of retrieved samples.
+InfoLOOB does not suffer from saturation.

 ### CLOOB Architecture <a name="architecture"></a>